SouravAnand-16/SouravAnand-16/README.md

 <div>
 <h2 align="center"> About Me </h2>

-🔭 I’ve worked at Wipro Pvt.
-Ltd as a Project Engineer
+🔭 I worked as a Project Engineer at Wipro Pvt.
+Ltd. for one year, specializing in Java development.

-🌱 I’m currently learning Full Stack Development at Masai School

- 💬 Ask me about RestAPI
+🌱 I completed an intensive 8-month Full-Stack Development course at Masai School, gaining hands-on experience in building dynamic and scalable web applications.

+🔭  I worked as a SDE-1 at Zipteams Pvt.
+Ltd. for 6 months, specializing in Fullstack development.

+ 💬 building dynamic and scalable web applications.

  📫 How to reach me: